Yuragy/P2P-Worm/readme.md

 id,cve,description,path
 50035,CVE-2021-3156,Sudo heap overflow exploit,exploits/linux/local/50035.py
 ```
-# ptt‑lib
+# PTT‑lib

 Platform independent shared C library so/dll that extracts and serializes Kerberos tickets from the local cache krb5cc_<uid> for use in SMB/SSH authentication pass‑the‑ticket.

-- Supports reading the default or a custom ccache path
-- Serializes each ticket into a compact binary format: [4‑byte BE length][ticket data]
-- Lightweight, with no external dependencies except MIT Kerberos
-- Suitable for dynamic loading via dlopen / LoadLibrary and invocation from Go/Python/C embeddings
+Supports reading the default or a custom ccache path.
+Serializes each ticket into a compact binary format: [4‑byte BE length][ticket data].
+Lightweight, with no external dependencies except MIT Kerberos.
+Suitable for dynamic loading via dlopen / LoadLibrary and invocation from Go/Python/C embeddings

 ### Functions
 - ptt_init initialize the Kerberos context.